asr1/digital-garden/src/site/notes/Thoughts/The Price of College Education.md

 But the question is "are we getting dumber?" and "why are we paying so much?
 What's it all for".
 I realize that's multiple questions, yes.

 (no, we aren't getting dumber.
 If anything we're getting smarter, but college is far less rigorous than it used to be.)
 Also, there are EIGHT BILLION people in the world now, so even if only the smartest 1% went to college, in 1800 there'd be 10 million worldwide, and now there'd be 80 million.
-You're just "competing" against more people. (see also [[Seinfeld, Mash, and The Last Time We Agreed on What To Watch\|Seinfeld, Mash, and The Last Time We Agreed on What To Watch]]).
+You're just "competing" against more people. (see also [[Thoughts/Seinfeld, Mash, and The Last Time We Agreed on What To Watch\|Seinfeld, Mash, and The Last Time We Agreed on What To Watch]]).

 ### Population aside
 You might be the smartest person in your high school (500 people), you might be one of the smartest in your city (100,000) or even among the brightest in your metropolitan area (500,000).
 But every time you leave one of those circles, you're going to feel a little dumber as you meet smarter and smarter people, each of whom were the smartest in their own high schools.
 Or, more harrowingly: when they're middle of the road for where they came from.
 Suddenly you don't feel nearly so special.
 But it's good to be surrounded by people smarter than you!
 That's how you grow!